MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 Obtain the Cluster tokens by running the following;

 1. Update the nix flake with `joined = true` for **ONLY** the bootstrap server.
-1. Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.
+2. Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.

-NOTES:

-- Bootstrap server should have no errors in the `incus-preseed` service
-- Member servers are expected to complain about `missing ServerName` at this stage.

 #### Stage 2 (Cluster Joining)